BLOG

 However, by then, we have been beaten down and are broken by the relationship’s turn for the worse.
 Our confidence levels are shattered and we may have the symptoms of a plethora of mental afflictions – we are anxious about the future and depressed about ourselves.
 Our self-worth drops so low that we feel like staying is the right option because ‘they are the best someone like me could get’ or ‘at least I am lucky enough to have someone’..."

-If People Gossip To You, They Gossip About You
+If They Gossip To You, Don’t Be Surprised When People Gossip About You

 "If you think that people won’t share your secrets with others, you are probably mistaken.